micbay/RaceTimerAndController/README.md

-The functions below can be used to enable or disable port change interrupt triggering on any given, individual pins:
+The functions below can be used to enable or disable port change interrupt triggering on any given, individual pin:

 ```cpp
 // This function enables the port register change interrupt on the given pin.